trevorpendarvis/Capstone/.github/ISSUE_TEMPLATE/child-user-story.md

 ---

 **From epic: #**\
-*When create an issue/story, in "\* Item 1", please delete "Item 1", keep "\* ", then write yours words*
+*When create an issue/story, in "\* Item 1", please delete "Item 1", keep "\* ", then write your words*

 **Description:**\
 *Write in a complete English sentence without omitting any part of the sentence*\